learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 export default MoviesPage;
 ```

-This isn't enough though - `MovieShow` now has all the movies, but it doesn't
+This isn't enough though &mdash; `MovieShow` now has all the movies, but it
-know _which_ movie it should display.
-This information is _only available from the
+doesn't know _which_ movie it should display.
+This information is _only
-URL_.
-Remember &mdash; when we click a `Link` to a movie, it adds that movie's
+available from the URL_.
+Remember &mdash; when we click a `Link` to a movie, it
-`id` to the URL as a parameter.
-We need to get that parameter out of the URL and
+adds that movie's `id` to the URL as a **parameter**.
+We need to get that
-into `MovieShow`.
-Any guess as to how we might do that?

-...
+parameter out of the URL and into `MovieShow`.

 Just like we can use the `useRouteMatch` hook to get information about the URL
 for the current route, we can also use another hook to get the dynamic `params`